Yuri05/Test20/V11.1/README.md

 ![link_data_to_simulations](https://user-images.githubusercontent.com/37107428/199510440-9002d77d-7387-4516-90b3-8f9cbe050ba9.png)

-### Running multiple Parameter Identifications in parallel in PK-Sim
+### Running multiple Parameter Identifications in parallel in PK-Sim and MoBi

 It is now possible to run multiple Parameter Identifications in parallel.
 After starting at least one PI, the ribbon bar “Run & Analyze” should reflect the state of the currently selected PI, instead of being equal for all PI instances as it was till now.